Nikoleta-v3/Game-Theory-and-Python/paper.md

 This tutorial was originally formulated to run a game theory workshop at [PyCon Namibia 2017](https://na.pycon.org/pycon-namibia-2017/).
-It has attracted attention of the community ever since and has been used in various others events.
+It has attracted the attention of the community ever since and has been used in various others events.

 # Acknowledgements